 "We were scammed" Said Martha, who said they have found other people´s story very similar to theirs online.
 On top of their loss, they still have an obligation to pay $950 in annual maintenance fees.

-Timeshare fraud is increasing
+Timeshare scams are increasing

 Timeshare fraud has been around since the timeshare idea was created, but they increase during poor economy.
 When times are difficult, timeshare owners are stuck with properties they can´t travel to or even afford.
 Desperate to recoup some money to pay for bills, they can easily become victims to scams artists pretending to be their timeshare salvation who will take upfront fees -as much as five number figures in some cases- but fail to fulfill their promise.